archive-for-processing/processing-forked-libraries/README.md

 8. Checklists<br>
 9. Option lists (mutually exclusive, can only pick one at a time)<br>
 10. Difficulty lists (good for games)<br>

+## Requirements
+This library is currently in alpha.
+However, I've tested this on Processing 3.0.2 adequately to say that it should work for Processing 3.0.2 on OS X.

 ## Download
 If you want to try FunGUI out, you can download a zip file here: https://github.com/audreyseo/FunGUI/archive/master.zip.
 Install using the instructions for manually installing libraries in the Processing IDE.